OXRS-IO/OXRS-IO-WEBSITE/docs/guides/getting-started.md

 ## Firmware
 *WIP - to be updated soon*

-For basic laoding of firmware, it's recomended that if firmwware is already laoded to use OTA. otherwise it's recomended to use esptooy.py or espflasher and with those 2 programs you can flash teh required bin file. for editing and uploading the raw firmware with arduino or platformIO check out the advanced guide
+For basic loading of firmware, it's recomended that if firmwware is already loaded to use OTA. otherwise it's recomended to use esptooy.py or espflasher and with those 2 programs you can flash teh required bin file. for editing and uploading the raw firmware with arduino or platformIO check out the advanced guide

-with esptool.py the cmd lien is listed below: (this is an example for esp32) The last item in the cmd is the name of the bin file to load.
+with esptool.py the cmd line is listed below: (this is an example for esp32)

+The last item in the cmd is the name of the bin file to load.
 ```cmd
 esptool.py --chip esp32 --port "COM9" --baud 921600 --before default_reset --after hard_reset write_flash -z --flash_mode dio --flash_freq 40m --flash_size detect 0x10000 OXRS-SHA-StateMonitor-ESP32-FW.ino.esp32.bin